semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 Including files and folders through this method is **additive**.
 When Semgrep Cloud Platform makes a scan, it looks for a `.semgrepignore` within the repository.
 If no `.semgrepignore` file is found, Semgrep temporarily creates one and adds items from Semgrep Cloud Platform's Path Ignores.
 Adding items to the **Path Ignores** box does not override default Semgrep ignore patterns.

-You can also add files to `.semgrepignore` while triaging individual findings in **No grouping** view on the Findings page:
+You can also add files to `.semgrepignore` while triaging individual findings in the **No grouping** view on the Findings page:

 <IgnoreIndividualFindingNoGrouping />